StanfordSpezi/SpeziDataPipeline/README.md

 ### Using Full Path to Fetch Data

-You can alternativley specify the full path to a collection in Firestore to fetch data.
+You can alternatively specify the full path to a collection in Firestore to fetch data.
 This ensures that you can use Spezi Data Pipeline flatteners on any location within your database.

 ```python
 # Fetch FHIR data from full path